apollographql/apollo-server/docs/source/api/apollo-server.md

 ## `stop`

 `ApolloServer.stop()` is an async method that tells all of Apollo Server's background tasks to complete.
+Specifically, it:

+- Calls and awaits all [`drainServer` plugin handlers](../integrations/plugins-event-reference/#drainserver).
+These should generally:
+  * Stop listening for new connections
+  * Closes idle connections (i.e., connections with no current HTTP request)
+  * Closes active connections whenever they become idle
+  * Waits for all connections to be closed
+  * After a grace period, if any connections remain active, forcefully close them.
+  If you're using the batteries-included `apollo-server` package, it does this by default.
+(You can configure the grace period with the [`stopGracePeriodMillis` constructor option](#stopgraceperiodmillis).)
+Otherwise, you can use the [drain HTTP server plugin](./plugin/drain-http-server/) to drain your HTTP server.
+- Transitions the server to a state where it will not start executing more GraphQL operations.
-It calls and awaits all [`serverWillStop` plugin handlers](../integrations/plugins-event-reference/#serverwillstop) (including the [usage reporting plugin](./plugin/usage-reporting/)'s handler, which sends a final usage report to Apollo Studio).
+- Calls and awaits all [`serverWillStop` plugin handlers](../integrations/plugins-event-reference/#serverwillstop) (including the [usage reporting plugin](./plugin/usage-reporting/)'s handler, which sends a final usage report to Apollo Studio).
+- If your server is a [federated gateway](https://www.apollographql.com/docs/federation/gateway/), `stop` also stops gateway-specific background activities, such as polling for updated service configuration.

 This method takes no arguments.
 You should only call it after [`start()`](#start) returns successfully (or [`listen()`](#listen) if you're using the batteries-included `apollo-server` package).

-If your server is a [federated gateway](https://www.apollographql.com/docs/federation/gateway/), `stop` also stops gateway-specific background activities, such as polling for updated service configuration.

 In some circumstances, Apollo Server calls `stop` automatically when the process receives a `SIGINT` or `SIGTERM` signal.
 See the [`stopOnTerminationSignals` constructor option](#stoponterminationsignals) for details.

-If you're using the `apollo-server` package (which handles setting up an HTTP server for you), this method first stops the HTTP server.
-Specifically, it:

-* Stops listening for new connections
-* Closes idle connections (i.e., connections with no current HTTP request)
-* Closes active connections whenever they become idle
-* Waits for all connections to be closed

-If any connections remain active after a grace period (10 seconds by default), Apollo Server forcefully closes those connections.
-You can configure this grace period with the [`stopGracePeriodMillis` constructor option](#stopgraceperiodmillis).

-If you're using a [middleware package](../integrations/middleware/) instead of `apollo-server`, you should stop your HTTP server before calling `ApolloServer.stop()`.

 ## Framework-specific middleware function